 We all know that Hong Kong is a fast-paced place to live, and many people embrace the work hard/play hard mantra with a vengeance.
 From 24-hour restaurants to nightclubs that let you party into the wee small hours, there’s nothing you can’t find here, and sometimes this can really affect our stress levels and mental health.
-Recently, we sat down with Founder and Managing Director of Voltage PR Coco Chan to discuss her personal experience with mental health issues in Hong Kong and how she’s constantly learning new ways to help cope in such a high-pressure environment.
+Recently, we sat down with Founder of Voltage PR and Spiritual Wellness Coach Coco Chan to discuss her personal experience with mental health issues in Hong Kong and how she’s constantly learning new ways to help cope in such a high-pressure environment.

 An interview with Coco Chan

 Hey, Coco.
 Thanks so much for having us over to your cute apartment for this interview.
 For people who don’t know you, give us a little background about your life in Hong Kong.

 So, I was born in Canada, but my mum’s from Hong Kong and my dad’s Scottish.
 I came to Hong Kong at three months, so I definitely consider myself Hong Kongnese.
 I went to HKIS for school, until we moved to The States when I was 15/16.
 We were in upstate New York for a few years and then LA, where my parents now reside.
 I came back to Hong Kong when I was 19, and basically just jumped right into public relations.

 Had you done any study or anything?